Bryant McKinnie: Baltimore Ravens

-Miami Dolphins (2013)
+Miami Dolphins

 McKinnie was signed to take over immediately at left tackle for the Miami Dolphins, who had problems with pass protection all season at the tackle positions.
 In his first game on October 27 against the New England Patriots, he played sluggishly as he had in his final games with the Baltimore Ravens.
 McKinnie ended the year as one of the worst offensive tackles, as ranked by Pro Football Focus.

+Post Football Career

+In 2022, McKinnie, as a member of a choir consisting of past and present NFL players called the Players Choir competed on America's Got Talent, a televised talent show with celebrity judges.

 Controversies

 Boat cruise scandal

 In October 2005, McKinnie was charged with a misdemeanor for his involvement in the Minnesota Vikings boat party scandal.

 On May 26, 2006, McKinnie pleaded guilty to disorderly conduct and being a public nuisance on a watercraft in connection with the boat scandal.
 He agreed to pay a $1,000 fine and perform 48 hours of community service.
 Vikings owner Zygi Wilf said, in addition to community service, McKinnie would participate in numerous service events.
 On September 9, 2006, the National Football League announced that it was fining McKinnie and fellow Viking Fred Smoot one game check for the incident.
 For McKinnie, it amounted to approximately $41,000.
 A day after the fine was levied, the Vikings raised McKinnie's compensation and extended his contract for seven years, amounting to a contract worth $48 million.